douglasJovenil/probFunc/README.md

 <h1 align="center">Probabilistic Functional</h1>

-<p style="text-indent: 5%; text-align: justify">This repository has the purpose of implement probabilistic and statistical functions using concepts of functional programming at python.
-The book used as support material is: *DOWNING, Douglas; CLARK, Jeffrey.
+This repository has the purpose of implement probabilistic and statistical functions using concepts of functional programming at python.
+The book used as support material is: **DOWNING, Douglas; CLARK, Jeffrey.
 Estatística aplicada.
 3. ed.
-São Paulo: Saraiva, 2010*.</p>
+São Paulo: Saraiva, 2010**.

 ## Requeriments
 ![numpy](https://img.shields.io/badge/Numpy-%E2%89%A51.12.0-brightgreen.svg)